Kremzeeq/fruit_app_project/README.md

 sudo kill -9 15726
 ```

-10. In the src directory, edit the config file so UPDATE_FRUIT_AND_FACTS is set to FALSE.
+10. Within the command line, update the variable UPDATE_FRUIT_AND_FACTS so is set to FALSE.
 This is so the database will not be updated every time the application is run.

 ```
-sudo nano config.py
+export UPDATE_FRUIT_AND_FACTS=False
 ```

 11. Now the the application can be run as a background process with 'nohup' and '&'.